lauratll/Project_week3/README.md

 - CREATE 100 HOTSONGS AND SPOTY DB.ipynb (where the Databases are created)
 - Scaling and training K-mean.ipynb (where the model k means is trainned)
 - User_Interaction.ipynb (The Song recommender code)

+## Aplication-of-the-project

+The idea is to integrate this music recommender to a DJ's night session.
+When the public requests a song, this song will enter in the recommender and recommend a song.

+As a next step, would be to implement this recommended song to the DJ's playlist, making sure the session is customised to the specific pulic in the venue.

 ## Links